FIDELIS-project/landscape-survey-script/README.md

 - Q34: For the reuse of code/software, which licence(s) does your repository apply?
 - Q35: For the reuse of digital objects other than metadata, data or code/software, which licence(s) does your repository apply?
 Please specify the type of digital object and the licence(s)

+Answers and analyses are in the following files :
-Q32_Q33_Q34_Q35_licences.xlsx.zip: Excel file used for treatment Q32_Q33_Q34_Q35_answers.csv: the untreated, anonymized answers Q32_Q33_Q34_Q35_data_licences.csv: the treated answers regarding data licences Q32_Q33_Q34_Q35_metadata_licences.csv: the treated answers regarding metadata licences Q32_Q33_Q34_Q35_software_licences.csv: the treated answers regarding software licences Q32_Q33_Q34_Q35_other_licences.csv: the treated answers regarding licences for other types of content.
+- Q32_Q33_Q34_Q35_licences.xlsx.zip: Excel file used for treatment
+- Q32_Q33_Q34_Q35_answers.csv: the untreated, anonymized answers
+- Q32_Q33_Q34_Q35_data_licences.csv: the treated answers regarding data licences
+- Q32_Q33_Q34_Q35_metadata_licences.csv: the treated answers regarding metadata licences
+- Q32_Q33_Q34_Q35_software_licences.csv: the treated answers regarding software licences
+- Q32_Q33_Q34_Q35_other_licences.csv: the treated answers regarding licences for other types of content.